Planning for Pregnancy After Cancer: 3 Ways to Preserve Your Fertility

 Breast Cancer & Fertility

 Most of us know at least one person whose life has been touched by breast cancer, and when you read the statistics, it's not hard to see why.
-One in eight women will receive the diagnosis in their lifetime, making it the most common cancer in the U.S. (aside from skin cancer).
+One in eight women will receive the diagnosis in their lifetime, making it the most common cancer in the United States (aside from skin cancer).

-For those facing cancer who still dream of growing their family, it can be overwhelming and stressful to juggle a new diagnosis and treatment options with concerns about future fertility and pregnancy.
-Thankfully, fertility preservation offers a few different ways to help protect your current fertility - before it is potentially damaged by cancer treatment.
+While most new cases occur in those who are postmenopausal, 19% of breast cancer cases actually occur in younger, reproductive-aged women.
+For those facing cancer who still dream of growing their family in the future, it can be overwhelming and stressful to juggle a new diagnosis and treatment options with concerns about future fertility and pregnancy.

 Why consider fertility preservation?